4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

 It does a minimal number of tasks required to load an application into RAM and then boot into it:

   - Initialize the PLL clocks for the MPU and DDR RAM
+  - Initialize and optionally test the DDR RAM
+  - Detect the boot method (NOR Flash, SD Card, EMMC, etc.)
+  - Load the application image from the boot medium into DDR RAM
+  - Jump into the application

+Also there are two steps that are not strictly necessary but are useful:

   - Initialize the UART to allow for printf()

-  - Initialize the DDR RAM

   - Test the RAM

-  - Detect the boot method (NOR Flash, SD Card, EMMC, etc.)

-  - Read the application image header and determine the image size, load address, and entry address

-  - Load the application image from the boot medium into DDR RAM

-  - Run the application by jumping to its entry address

-Of these, the UART initialization and the RAM tests are optional and could be omitted if boot time was critical.
-With these enabled, first-stage boot time is 30ms from power-on signal (valid Vdd) to the start of reading the app image.
+With the optional steps enabled, first-stage boot time is 30ms from power-on signal (valid Vdd) to the start of reading the app image.
 Disabling the UART saves about 2ms.
+RAM Tests will likely change before I'm done with this project.
+For now it just writes one word and verifies it.

-The remaining boot time is spent reading the app image from the boot media (SD card, flash chip, etc).
-The duration of that of course depends on the size of the image.
+The majority of boot time is spent reading the app image from the boot media (SD card, flash chip, etc).
+The duration of that of course depends on the size of the image and the speed of the transfer.

 #### Project status